ocaml/ocaml.org/data/tutorials/platform/op_00_principles.md

 able to form simple mental models of the workflows.

 Stateful tools are inherently more complex than stateless ones.
-Whenever possible, the tools should be stateless and use "configuration over commands", which suggests replacing states with a configuration-based approach.
+Whenever possible, the tools should be stateless and use "configuration over commands," which suggests replacing states with a configuration-based approach.

-While prioritizing simplicity, the workflows should nonetheless scale to large-scale code bases.
-The same workflows should be usable in single-developer projects and industrial OCaml code bases.
+While prioritising simplicity, the workflows should nonetheless scale to large-scale codebases.
+The same workflows should be usable in single-developer projects and industrial OCaml codebases.
 Performance is crucial for scalability.
 As the codebase grows, the tools should still maintain their performance.

 ## (P4) Tools evolve rapidly, yet don't break projects

 The OCaml Platform has served as the backbone of OCaml developer experience for over a decade.
-It intends to continue doing so for the next many decades.
+It intends to continue doing so for many more decades.
 The OCaml Platform is designed as a collection of tools that follow a lifecycle.
 This design stems from the acknowledgment that there is a dual need for strong backward compatibility and the flexibility to rapidly evolve.

-We acknowledge that tools will emerge and become obsolete over time, and therefore, we place significant emphasis on designing metadata files independent from the tools, which will persist for a long time.
+We acknowledge that tools will emerge and become obsolete over time;
+therefore, we place significant emphasis on designing metadata files independent from the tools, which will persist for a long time.
 These files should be versioned and the tools should aim to support as many versions as possible.